0xsequence/sequence-cli/README.md

 - `marketplace`: Collection of Marketplace related commands
     - `create-listings`: Create listings for minted tokens in your wallet
+    - `create-marketplace-boilerplate`: Clone a starter boilerplate for Marketplace integrated with Next.js
 - `wallet`: Collection of wallet related commands
     - `create-single-signer`: Create single signer Sequence wallet for any EOA and get the address
-- boilerplates: Collection of Sequence boilerplate starter projects
+- `boilerplates`: Collection of Sequence boilerplate starter projects
     - `create-embedded-wallet-react-starter`: Clone and configure Embedded Wallet start project with React
+    - `create-tx-manager`: Create a server that has the ability to mint collectibles based on parameters
+    - `create-kit-embedded-wallet-nextjs-starter`: Clone a starter boilerplate for Sequence Embedded Wallet integrated with Sequence Kit and Next.js
+    - `create-embedded-wallet-verify-session-starter`: Clone a starter boilerplate for Sequence Embedded Wallet verification from a server-side application

 ## Usage
 You can run via npx: